Voovs/.config/notes/utility_notes.md

 ## Insert mode, Replace mode, and deletion commands
 #### Insert mode
 Insert mode is the default mode for almost every other text processor.
-Only vim starts in "normal" mode.
-As you use vim, you'll see why insert mode is often too limited in its functionality, though of course you'll still be using it all the time
+Only Vim starts in "normal" mode.
+As you use Vim, you'll see why insert mode is often too limited in its functionality, though of course you'll still be using it all the time

 *Exiting insert mode*
 Before moving on, it's really important to know how to get out of insert mode and back to normal mode.
-By default, vim maps `<ESC>` and `<C-[>` as ways to escape insert mode, except both of these really really suck.
-The one and only configuration someone who's never used vim must do is remap this escape key.
+By default, Vim maps `<ESC>` and `<C-[>` as ways to escape insert mode, except both of these really really suck.
+The one and only configuration someone who's never used Vim must do is remap this escape key.
 Consider looking online for some idea on how to do this, though the one I use looks something like:
     inoremap <C-k> <ESC>